rpi-mps/Start-Here/README.md

 In short, for each build system, the repositories needed are as follows:

 **STM32 Workbench (Eclipse-based  IDE)**
--Documentation
+-References
--Workbench-Labs *(OS-independent; STM32 Workbench install guide is in Lab01)*
+-Workbench-Labs *(OS-independent; STM32 Workbench install guide is in the Lab01 folder AND in References)*

 **Build Scripts**
--Documentation
+-References
 -Scripts-Labs
 -Scripts-[OS]-Binaries *(pick the one for your OS)*